- About The Conference

 Please send the paper for reviewing at:

-Authors are invited to submit full papers (up to 10 pages) in Springer LNCS style (for more information, refer to http://www.springer.com/
+Authors are invited to submit full papers (up to 10 pages) in Springer LNCS style (various Word and LaTex templates are available at the following link: http://www.springer.com/

 The review process will be double-blind peer review.
 Papers must be based on unpublished, mature and original work and must be submitted to “ICT Innovations 2016” only.

 At least one author of each accepted contribution is required to register (registration with conference proceedings) for the Conference.
-The maximum number of accepted papers per author/co-author is three.
+The maximum number of accepted papers per author/co-author is two.

 - Position paper submission: June 30, 2016